- Medicare Part B and Medicare Advantage cover vaccines for the new coronavirus, SARS-CoV-2.

-Let’s do a quick recap of which parts of Medicare cover the 2019 novel coronavirus:
+Let’s do a quick recap of which parts of Medicare cover COVID-19:

-- Part A: Part A covers inpatient stays at locations such as a hospital or skilled nursing facility.
+- Part A covers inpatient stays at locations such as a hospital or skilled nursing facility.

-- Part B: Part B covers outpatient visits and services, some inpatient services, COVID-19 testing, the novel coronavirus vaccine (when available), telehealth visits, and ambulance services
+- Part B covers outpatient visits and services, some inpatient services, COVID-19 testing, the coronavirus vaccine, telehealth visits, and ambulance services.

-- Part C: Part C covers the same basic benefits as parts A and B. It may also offer expanded telehealth coverage.
+- Part C (Medicare Advantage) covers the same basic benefits as parts A and B. It may also offer expanded telehealth coverage.

-- Supplement insurance (Medigap): Medigap helps pay for deductibles, coinsurance, and copays that aren’t covered by parts A and B.
+- Supplement insurance (Medigap) helps pay for deductibles, coinsurance, and copays that aren’t covered by parts A and B.

-- Medicare also covers many of the health services that you may need if you become ill with COVID-19.
-Examples include but aren’t limited to, testing, doctors’ visits, and hospitalization.
+Medicare also covers many of the health services that you may need if you become ill with COVID-19.
+Examples include but aren’t limited to treatment, doctors’ visits, and hospitalization.